uitie/rattleback/README.md

 ## Local Usage

-This repo is meant to be to be run from within the dev-container, which contains all the tools needed.
+This repo is meant to be run from within the dev-container, which contains all the tools needed.

 ### Sensitive info